-KIPS (Kernels and Information Processing Systems) OX+OZ (Oxford+Australia) conducts research spanning a variety of topics at the interface between machine learning and statistical methodology, including:
+KIPS (Kernels and Information Processing Systems) conducts research spanning a variety of topics at the interface between machine learning and statistical methodology, including:

 • Robust and trustworthy machine learning,